Initial Funding Year: FY 2007-2008

 How was the contractor selected?

 Through its staff, the Judicial Council uses a construction manager at risk (CMAR) for delivery of projects such as the new Stockton Courthouse.
 The CMAR method entails a commitment to deliver the project within a guaranteed maximum price.
 The competitive selection process factors in qualitative criteria, such as the firm’s experience, as well as the contractor’s fee.
 The CMAR is retained early in the project for preconstruction services.
 Following a competitive bid for all subcontractors and the approval to award, the CMAR becomes the general contractor for the project.
 Selection criteria for the project CMAR includes an evaluation of the firm’s plan for outreach to local subcontractors, ensuring that qualified local firms are fully aware of the bidding opportunity, process, and timeline.
 For this competitive selection, council staff conducted interviews with several qualified firms, from which Turner Construction was selected.

 What are the key milestones in building the courthouse?

 When will the courthouse be completed and operational?

-Construction started in June 2014; the courthouse is scheduled for completion in fall 2016.
+Construction started in May 2014; the courthouse is scheduled for completion in fourth quarter 2017.
 This schedule is subject to change.

 What are the Judicial Council's policies with regard to local hiring and purchasing during design and construction?
 How will members of the public find out about these opportunities?